About Robin Suomi

 By 2018 I was delivering services virtually, and that allowed me to return to my home state of Michigan, to spend more time with friends and family there.

-Currently, I am working with small business owners as they plan for and navigate through our evolving “new normal,” exploring innovative ways to deliver their products and services in our increasingly virtual world, and helping them emerge even stronger from these unprecedented times.
+Currently, I am working with small business owners as they plan for and navigate through whatever we are calling today’s world!
+I help them explore new business models and innovative ways to deliver their products and services in our increasingly virtual world.

 All of these activities in small business coaching and economic and community development stem from one prime motivation – I’m passionate about helping my clients start, grow and win!